-Drug and Alcohol Abuse Trends in Manchester, New Hampshire
+Drug And Alcohol Addiction In Manchester, New Hampshire

-Manchester, New Hampshire has a population of roughly 111,196 and is the most populous city in the northern New England area.
-Manchester is at the forefront of the opioid epidemic in the state, which has city first responders and health care administrators desperate for adequate treatment and prevention funding.
-In 2017, Manchester’s Hillsborough County had the highest suspected drug use resulting in overdose deaths per capita out of all of New Hampshire at 1.66 deaths per 10,000 population.
+Manchester, New Hampshire is one of most populous city in the northern New England area.
+Manchester is at the forefront of the Opioid epidemic in the state, which has city first responders and health care administrators desperate for adequate treatment and prevention funding.
+Recently, Manchester’s Hillsborough County had the highest suspected drug use resulting in overdose deaths per capita out of all of New Hampshire at 1.66 deaths per 10,000 population.